mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ## Protocol Modules

 The protocols supported by MaxScale are implemented as external modules that are loaded dynamically into the MaxScale core.
-These modules reside in the directory `$MAXSCALE_HOME/modules`, if the environment variable `$MAXSCALE_HOME` is not set it defaults to `/usr/local/mariadb-maxscale`.
-It may also be set by passing the `-c` option on the MaxScale command line.
+These modules reside in the directory `/usr/lib64/maxscale`.
+The location can be overridden with the `libdir=PATH` parameter under the `[maxscale]` section.
+It may also be set by passing the `-B PATH` or `--libdir=PATH` option on the MaxScale command line.

 ### MySQLClient